codehsbooks/apjava/Programming-with-Karel/commenting-your-code.md

 ### Why comment?

 Even though code is run by computers, it is read by other people.
 Comments help others understand your code.
+If you read your code ten years from now, would you be able to understand what it does?

+###